Fees for Employment Tribunal Work (unfair and wrongful dismissal cases) and Immigration Work

 We are always willing to discuss different pricing models with our clients but when it comes to Employment Tribunal litigation, our fees are usually calculated on one of the following bases:

-(a) Hourly rates: We set out our rates in our engagement letter and identify the lawyers who will be working on the case.
-Our rates vary depending on the seniority and experience of the lawyer.
+- (a)hourly rates: Our rates vary depending on the seniority and experience of the lawyer.
 At the end of this document we set out our current standard hourly rates, but when we understand the facts of a case, we are always prepared to discuss the possibility of discounts off our base rates for regular clients of the firm, small companies (typically those with under 40 employees), and private individuals.
 Such possibilities should be discussed with the Head of our UK employment team, Henry Clinton-Davis.
 Rates are normally increased at the end of each calendar year.
 Upon request we can also provide clients with Euro and US Dollar rates;

 Range of Costs